chrisgrieser/nvim-chainsaw/README.md

 -- or not.
 (Inspired by AppleScript's `beep` command.) require("chainsaw").beepLog()

--- 1. call adds a statement that measures the time
+-- 1st call: start measuring the time
--- 2. call adds a statement that logs the time since require("chainsaw").timeLog()
+-- 2nd call: logs the time duration since require("chainsaw").timeLog()

 -- debug statements like `debugger` in javascript or `breakpoint()` in python